angulardart/site-angulardart/src/tools/dartdevc/faq.md

 Because it's compiling your entire app, including the packages your app depends on.

-The first time `pub build` or `pub serve` compiles your app, dartdevc compiles every module.
+The first time you [build][] or [serve][] your app, dartdevc compiles every module.
-Afterward, as long as pub continues to run, pub tracks which Dart files change, and it recompiles only the modules that are affected by those changes.
+Afterward, as long as [build_runner][] continues to run, it tracks which Dart files change, and dartdevc recompiles only the modules that are affected by those changes.

 #### Why are subsequent runs taking a long time?

 Are the implementation files for your package under `lib/src`?
-If not, pub is probably creating too many modules.
+If not, dartdevc is probably creating too many modules.
 For more information, see
 [How are the modules created?](#how-are-the-modules-created)

 #### Why is dartdevc producing so many JavaScript files?

-Pub is probably creating too many modules because implementation files aren't under `lib/src`.
+This happens when dartdevc is creating too many modules.
+Are the implementation files for your package under `lib/src`?
 For more information, see
 [How are the modules created?](#how-are-the-modules-created)